Lands End to John O'Groats

-We will pick you up from Penzance at the start of the tour & at the end we take you from John O’Groats back to Inverness with a drop off at the airport & also the station.
-If you are worried about getting your bike home at the end of the trip we can arrange for it to be packed, boxed & sent to your address for you so you can relax when you have completed the challenge.
+We will pick you up from Penzance at the start of the tour and at the end we take you from John O’Groats back to Inverness with a drop off at the airport and also the station.
+If you are worried about getting your bike home at the end of the trip we can arrange for it to be packed, boxed and sent to your address for you so you can relax when you have completed the challenge.

 To view photos of the latest tours please click here May 2012 June 2012 July 2012 Aug 2012 Sept 2012 April/May 2013 May 2013 June 2013 June/July 2013 July 2013 July/Aug 2013 Aug 2013 Sept 2013 LEJOG

 Many of our previous lejogers have written journals and blogs about their adventure.
 If you would like to read their accounts of the trip click on the following links Simon Swans blog (April 2011) or Jim Jenkins (USA) article (July 2011) or Nick Priors blog (Sept 2011) or Sue Blakes blog (Aug 2012) or Janet Mcroberts blog (Aug 2012) or Gill Caines blog (Sept 2012).
 Also John has some great advice about training and day to day routines etc on his blog John Plants blog (Sept 2012)

 Sat 25th April - Sun 10th May 2015 - Places available